brainomite/home-page/_posts/2020-10-01-information-hiding-in-classes-without-experimental-features.md

 ---

 I had a friend tell me the other day that they figured out how to use an API.
-What they explained to me is they created that they created the class object as required, but then they were manipulating properties and/or using functions that were prefixed with the `_` character.
+What they explained to me they instantiated class objects as required, but then they were manipulating properties and/or using functions that were prefixed with the `_` character.
 As you may or may not know, there is an implicit contract dictating that properties that have names beginning with `_` shall not be accessed, altered, or even invoked.
 I believe that this implicit